UbiquityRobotics/learn/support/troubleshooting.md

 The list of ROS nodes must show /motor_node or the robot will not function.
 Keep track of if you see the /motor_node for the troubleshooting sections that follow.

-#### Verify If you are seeing the Rare Baud Rate Bug

-If you DO SEE the SIN and SOUT leds blinking fast AND you see /motor_node when you run ```rosnode list``` and the robot is not operational for movements here is one known issue which we feel has been solved since early 2020.

-For this issue the /motor_node is running but is getting garbled messages from the MCB.
-We can look for huge numbers of REJECT messages.
-Use this command from an ssh console to the robot.

-    grep REJECT ~/.ros/log/latest/rosout.log | wc

-If you see the first number as hundreds or even thousands and doing the command again gives an even larger number then this softare defect is happening.
-This defect is generally fixed by doing a ```sudo shutdown -r now``` command to soft reboot the robot.

-To fix this it is best to perform a full ```Linux Host Software Update``` as described on our [Updating Software and Firmware page](https://learn.ubiquityrobotics.com/verification)

 ### Troubleshooting Failure Of The Motor Node